Arthur Dietzsch: Inmate in concentration camps

 After Hitler came to power, Dietzsch, still serving his 14 year sentence, was labelled a communist and transferred to KZ Sonnenburg in March 1933, from there to KZ Esterwegen in 1934 and later to KZ Lichtenburg.
 From February 1938 on, he was an inmate in KZ Buchenwald.

-In January 1942, after almost 20 years as a prisoner, he was made a trustee and inmate nurse in the newly founded "KZ Buchenwald Experimentierstation", a quarantine station in Block 46 for medical experiments with the highly infective epidemic typhus better known as spotted fever.
+In January 1942, after almost 20 years as a prisoner, Dietzsch was made a trustee and inmate nurse in the newly founded "KZ Buchenwald Experimentierstation", a quarantine station in Block 46 for medical experiments with the highly infective epidemic typhus.
 There, he worked as a clerk and received on the job nurse training under SS doctors (KZ Lagerärzte) Erwin Ding-Schuler and the latter's temporary deputy Waldemar Hoven.
 Dietzsch was responsible for the care for spotted fever patients, experimentally infected as well as natural causes.
 Besides working for his SS masters, he worked closely with the inmates' underground board, the illegal Lagerleitung, better known as Buchenwald Resistance constantly risking his life by hiding prisoners sentenced to death by the SS in his quarantine station.

 He worked as head inmate nurse and trustee in Block 46 until the beginning of April 1945.
 When his SS superior, Erwin Ding-Schuler, with whom Dietzsch had built more than a working relationship, tipped him off about being on a list of 46 inmates to be executed before the SS left the camp, he went into hiding, first in the foundation of a building, later by having himself dug into the ground and covered with loose dirt and leaves by two inmate friends.
-Dietzsch was liberated with the rest of KZ Buchenwald on April 11, 1945.
+Dietzsch was liberated with the rest of KZ Buchenwald on 11 April 1945.